xmtp/xmtp-web/examples/react-quickstart/README.md

 ### Limitations

-This example app demonstrates features of the React SDK, but it isn't a complete solution.
+This example app demonstrates features of the React XMTP client SDK, but it isn't a complete solution.
 For example, the list of conversations doesn't update when new messages arrive in existing conversations.

 ## Developing

-After installing the dependencies, run `yarn dev` to start developing.
+Install the [React client SDK and requirements](/packages/react-sdk/README.md) and then run `yarn dev` to start developing.

 ## Useful commands

 - `yarn build`: Builds the example app
 - `yarn clean`: Removes `node_modules`, `dist`, and `.turbo` folders
-- `yarn dev`: Launches the example app in development mode
+- `yarn dev`: Launches the example app in development mode at `http://127.0.0.1:5173`
 - `yarn format`: Runs prettier format and write changes
 - `yarn format:check`: Runs prettier format check
 - `yarn lint`: Runs ESLint